Setting Up A Singapore Company

 During the name approval application process, the Accounting and Corporate Regulatory Authority (ACRA) requires information on the proposed business activities of the company.
 Certain types of activities need the necessary approval and license from other Government authorities before the proposed business activity can begin.

-Also required during the name approval application process are the details of the proposed Directors*, shareholders and company secretary and the issued/paid-up capital.
+In the company name approval application process, we need to submit at least one director’s or shareholder’s name.
+To avoid any delays, it’s best to provide the details of all the proposed directors*, shareholders and company secretary and the issued/paid-up capital.

 *All companies must have a minimum of one local director (either Singaporean, a Singapore Permanent Resident or Singapore Entre Pass Holder.)
 Thus, any company with one or more foreign Directors must also have a local director.
 Any person above the age of eighteen (18) may be appointed as a director.
 However, some individuals e.
 Bankrupts, are disqualified from being Directors.
 A Director cannot resign unless there is one local director remaining in the company.